-Think about it…how are you going to find out without taking the time to educate yourself.
+How are you going to find out without taking the time to educate yourself?

 Knowledge is power, make use of it.

-DO spend as much time as you can building a strong mileage base..this doesn’t mean doing workouts in the first few weeks.
+DO spend as much time as you can building a strong mileage base.
+Also, this doesn’t mean doing workouts in the first few weeks.

 Easy mileage with very little anaerobic work (if any at all) should be the focus.
 Don’t get carried away.

-The coach should know their athletes and it should’t be some cookie-cutter training plan…the coach should be interactive with the athlete he/she coach’s and give a shit about them.
-Not soley because they bring them $$ into their account.
+The coach should know their athletes and it should’t be some cookie-cutter training plan.
+Furthermore, the coach should be interactive with the athlete.

 DON’T worry.
 The biggest hindrance you can place on yourself is worrying about things you simply cannot control.